molgenis/gavin/README.md

-# molgenis-data-cadd.git
+# gavin.git
-Tools for CADD scores and others
+Gene specific calibrations for CADD scores based on ClinVar, ExAC and SnpEff
-FROZEN UNTIL MIGRATION OF GAVIN CALIBRATION TO PUBLIC REPO IS COMPLETE